Pssst... the content here is pretty sweet, make sure you save this to Pinterest NOW so you don't lose track of it!

 Don't feel weird about disclosing affiliate links.
 If you are recommending a product/service that you use and love, then your peeps should thank you for suggesting something that will make life easier or will solve a problem for them!

 How to Apply to Affiliate Programs

 Now, not every company will have the exact same process for getting accepted, but a lot of them are very similar.

 Start out by writing a list of product/services/apps you already use for your business/blog and would recommend.

-Now one by one, type in the name of product/service/app and add "affiliate program" right after in a Google search.
+Now one by one, type into Google search the name of the product/service/app and add "affiliate program" at the end.

 Fill in the required details and apply.

-Keep in mind to look out any special restrictions or must-haves to be accepted to a specific Affiliate program.
+Keep in mind to look for any special restrictions or must-haves to be accepted to a specific affiliate program.

 Some companies will not accept you unless you have a minimum number of pageviews.

 Once you have applied, you will like get an email right away thanking you for your application and that they will review it and advise you within a few days.